This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Instructions

-• Cut the broccoli into small bite size pieces and place the broccoli, butter, onion, celery and minced garlic in the crock pot.
+• Cut the broccoli into small bite size pieces and place the broccoli, butter, onion, celery, minced garlic, salt and pepper in the crock pot.

 • Mix the chicken broth with the cornstarch and stir this mixture into the crock pot.